mesonbuild/meson/docs/markdown/Pkgconfig-module.md

   `includedir` are reserved and may not be used. *Since 0.56.0* it can also be a dictionary but ordering of Meson dictionaries are not guaranteed, which could cause issues when some variables reference other variables.
+  Spaces in values are escaped with `\`, this is required in the case the value is a path that and is used in `cflags` or `libs` arguments. *Since 0.59.0* if escaping is not desired (e.g. space separate list of values) `unescaped_variables` keyword argument should be used instead.
+- `uninstalled_variables` used instead of the `variables` keyword argument, when generating the uninstalled pkg-config file.
+Since *0.54.0* Spaces in values are escaped with `\`, this is required in the case the value is a path that and is used in `cflags` or `libs` arguments. *Since 0.59.0* if escaping is not desired (e.g. space separate list of values) `unescaped_uninstalled_variables` keyword argument should be used instead.
 - `version` a string describing the version of this library, used to set the `Version:` field. (*since 0.46.0*) Defaults to the project version if unspecified.
 - `d_module_versions` a list of module version flags used when compiling D sources referred to by this pkg-config file
-- `uninstalled_variables` used instead of the `variables` keyword argument, when generating the uninstalled pkg-config file.
-Since *0.54.0*
 - `dataonly` field. (*since 0.54.0*) this is used for architecture-independent pkg-config files in projects which also have architecture-dependent outputs.
 - `conflicts` (*since 0.36.0, incorrectly issued a warning prior to 0.54.0*) list of strings to be put in the `Conflicts` field.